 - Your request is reasonable and of minimal disruption to staff & service users of Epilepsy Ireland.

-If your proposal meets these criteria, we will then need some further information from you to review before proceeding any further:
+- If your proposal meets the above criteria, we will then need some further information from you to review before proceeding any further.
+This includes:

 - Confirmation of Ethics Approval from the relevant institution